kangben258/mobiletrack/README.md

     Then run the following commands

     ```bash
-  conda activate hcat
+  conda activate mobiletrack
-  cd HCAT
+  cd mobiletrack
-  python -u pysot_toolkit/test_onnx.py --dataset <name of dataset> --name 'HCAT' #test tracker #test tracker
+  python -u pysot_toolkit/test_onnx.py --dataset <name of dataset> --name 'mobiletrack' #test tracker #test tracker
-  python pysot_toolkit/eval.py --tracker_path results/ --dataset <name of dataset> --num 1 --tracker_prefix 'hcat' #eval tracker
+  python pysot_toolkit/eval.py --tracker_path results/ --dataset <name of dataset> --num 1 --tracker_prefix 'mobiletrack' #eval tracker
     ```

-  The testing results will in the current directory(results/dataset/hcat/)
+  The testing results will in the current directory(results/dataset/mobiletrack/)

-* You can also use [pytracking](https://github.com/chenxin-dlut/HCAT/blob/main/pytracking) to test and evaluate tracker.
+* You can also use [pytracking](https://github.com/chenxin-dlut/mobiletrack/blob/main/pytracking) to test and evaluate tracker.
 The results might be slightly different with [PySOT](https://github.com/STVIR/pysot) due to the slight difference in implementation (pytracking saves  results as integers, pysot toolkit saves the results as decimals).

 #### Getting Help